vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 When I got back, I took a pulse oximeter reading, getting 55-67 bpm with the typical range being 59-64 bpm.

+## Three days later (2024-07-21)

+This day I again pulled something vaguely similar to 2024-07-18: I went jogging, then did strength exercises, then shortly after that I went shopping.

+However, the jogging was a little less extreme (about 1.5 miles jogging / 0.5 miles walking), I rested a few minutes before going out, and my outside trip was not as far off.
+So, I did not have the same degree of fatigue-causing stimuli.

+However, I had [finger injuries](2024-07-21-finger-injuries.md) that caused me some physical and mental stress.
+Also, due to these, I was trying to space out my urination (to give the finger injury time to heal).
+These factors may have been responsible for an increase in abdominal discomfort toward the later afternoon, and a reduced appetite for my second meal of the day.
+There was a brief period where I was feeling particularly crappy, though it didn't last too long.

 ## Current learnings

 I don't think it is wise to avoid this sort of situation